 If you’re like us, you flipped the calendar to November and thought two things: “˜I didn’t travel as much as I wanted” and “˜the holidays got here fast’.
 With shipping delay, holiday shopping is tough this year.
 That typical metropolitan traffic, crowds, and long lines are the stuff of nightmares that you just want to run away from.
 It’s time to escape the hustle and bustle for something slower and quieter.

 Here’s some good news!
-You can skip the pre-holiday madness of highly populated cities for some fun and wrap up the year in a more positive and serene way – a trip to Yosemite Mariposa County will salvage the year we’re all ready to forget!
+You can skip the pre-holiday madness of highly populated cities for some fun and wrap up the year in a more positive and serene way!

-Here are six reasons that you should get to Mariposa County to escape the pre-holiday madness of coastal cities.
+Here are five reasons that you should get to Mariposa County to escape the pre-holiday madness of coastal cities.

 We’ve all heard horror stories about someone who made a purchase online like buying a sweater that showed up two-sizes too small or purchasing something on December 1st only to have it arrive on January 1st.
 In Mariposa, there are great opportunities to not only find a great, thoughtful gift for someone special but also support local artists.
 From paintings to photographs of Yosemite to handmade Jewelry; you’re bound to find a Made in Mariposa gift that is great for anyone.

 4. There are great special offers on lodging.

 If you’re looking for a place to stay in Yosemite, the High Sierra or in Mariposa Gold Country, our special offers page has something that you and your checkbook will love.
 If you’re looking for a free night at The Ahwahnee or Yosemite Valley Lodge, deals on a private cabin in Yosemite, or even specials at art galleries or on wine, you’ll find them on our page.